The Applied Music Program enables the Music Department to provide one-on-one instrumental/vocal

 but also to be able to work within a larger ensemble.

 Auditions are required for acceptance into this program.
 Space is limited, and those who qualify are considered to be the best, most talented students, both musically and academically.
 In order to maintain the integrity of our program, students will be expected to follow the additional requirements (found in the Requirements link) at all times, or risk being dropped from the program.
-Re-entry into the program will only be considered through a new audition for the following semester.
+Depending on the circumstance, re-entry into the program may only be possible upon approval of the faculty through a new audition for a future semester.

 In order to audition, please fill out an Applied Music Application Form (available in the Music Office or you can download from the 'Forms' link).
 Deadlines for the Application Form will be posted on the website near the end of the semester for the upcoming semester auditions.
 Once you have completed and turned in your Application Form, we will contact you with an audition time.

 Once accepted into the program, you must meet with Dr. Nagatani to discuss your music course requirements for each of the upcoming semesters.
 Also, please refer to the Requirements link under Applied Music.
 All the rules and standards expected of the Applied Music student will be listed in detail.
 Should any of these requirements not be met, you may be put on probation, or dropped from the program.

 Please note that Applied students are only allotted a total of four semesters of private instruction(Music 181-184).
 Should a student drop or fail any semester of Music 181-184, he/she will NOT be able to complete all four semesters at ELAC, and as a result will be unable to complete the AA Music degree requirements.